Child Support in Australia: 2021 Expert Guide

 In Australia, child support is the financial support for children after the parents’ relationship ends.
 Both parents have a responsibility to support their children until the age of 18 and sometimes beyond.Dominic Nguyen, Solicitor Director, Unified Lawyers

-It doesn’t matter whether the parents were married or in a de facto relationship before separation.
+It does not matter whether the parents were married or in a de facto relationship before separation.
 Nor does it matter if the relationship was same-sex or opposite-sex.
 If there are children of the relationship, Australian family law requires that the children’s best interests are the top priority.
 In many cases, this means that child support is payable by one or both parents.

 What does child support cover?

 There isn’t much information about what child support payments should cover, however they operate as a contribution to the totality of the child’s expenses.
 As parents, you’re expected to agree on expenses, including: